Hiccup246/jameswatt/README.md

 Fair usage of others work with proper attribution is **awesome!**

 So feel free to fork this repository or utilise any code snippets but please make an effort to give me proper credit by linking back to [jameswatt.io](https://www.jameswatt.io).
-If you need some ideas on how to do so this check out the credits section of this website :)
+If you need some ideas on how to do this check out the credits section of this website :)

 Cheers!